roob-p/QuickPlatformCategories-PlayniteExtension/README.md

   - is more visible
   - requires fewer clicks
   - works perfectly with grid view
-  - makes switching between platform-based categories and thematic ones (e.g. “Horror”) immediate
+  - makes switching between platform-based categories and thematic ones (e.g. “Horror”) immediate.

+  This is especially useful if you use emulators or have a mixed-platform collection.

 ### ⚙️ How it works: